Thursday 24 May 1940

 French Alpine troops land at Bjerkvik, which is across the fjord from Narvik.

 At Narvik, the Germans essentially are surrounded, with the Norwegians on the north, the French on the west, and the Poles on the southwest.
 The RAF is operating Gladiator Glosters out of Bardufoss just to the north.
-As cover for Operation Alphabet, the British decide to launch an attack on Narvik, but not right away.
+As cover for Operation Alphabet, the British contemplate launching an attack on Narvik, but not right away.
 French General Béthouart in particular would like to teach the Germans a lesson here, where they are more vulnerable than back in France.

 The Luftwaffe continues its gradual reinforcement of General Dietl's troops in Narvik, dropping another 55 mountain troops by parachute, while seaplanes bring 14 more.
 The rail line through Sweden also brings 40 German troops, violating Swedish neutrality.